timgates42/koalixcrm/doc/source/index.rst

 Features
 --------

-Koalix CRM provides following benefits:
+Koalix ERP provides following benefits:

     -   **Clear and beautiful user interface:**

-        Koalix CRM provides an beautiful and easy to use graphical user interface with a lot of nice features
+        Koalix ERP provides an beautiful and easy to use graphical user interface with a lot of nice features

     -   **Easily create your own templates for PDF export:**